The Valley Road: Re-recorded version

 In 1989, Hornsby re-recorded "The Valley Road" with the Nitty Gritty Dirt Band, which was included on the Dirt Band album Will the Circle Be Unbroken: Volume Two.
 Hornsby and the Dirt Band won a Grammy Award for this recording in 1990 in the category Best Bluegrass Recording.
 This version of the song was more in the country-bluegrass style of recording, inspired by Leon Russell and his collaborations with the New Grass Revival.
+The version with the Nitty Gritty Dirt Band was recorded live, an approach that Hornsby sought to recreate on his 1990 album, A Night on the Town.

 Responding to some of the backlash he received from the bluegrass community on his Grammy win, Hornsby stated: "I won the bluegrass Grammy.
 It pissed off all the purists.
 And I understand their feeling about this.
 Here's this pop guy, and he's making this quasi-bluegrass.
 I totally understood the purists' protest."
+In an interview published in the January 1991 edition of Musician magazine, Hornsby called it "the most enjoyable record I'd done up to that time".